MAAV-Software/maav-cv/README.md

-While our code base is written in C++ primarily, we are composing our algorithms in Python because the OpenCV library is available for both languages, and Python allows an easy way to test code and import the OpenCV library while avoiding the hassles that come with including OpenCV using CMake, Ros with catkin_ws, etc.
+While our code base is written in C++ primarily, we are composing our algorithms in Python because the OpenCV library is available for both languages, and Python allows an easy way to test code and import the OpenCV library while avoiding the hassles that come with including OpenCV using CMake, ROS with catkin_ws, etc.

 Additionally, this gives members of our team experience working with Python.